ASTRO logo

 Overview

-Carl Friedrich Gauss was a brilliant German mathematician born on April 30, 1777, in Brunswick, Germany. ๐Ÿ‡ฉ๐Ÿ‡ช He is often called the "Prince of Mathematicians" because he made important discoveries that helped shape mathematics.
-Gauss loved numbers and could add a big list of them in his head very quickly! ๐Ÿง
+Johann Carl Friedrich Gauss was a famous German mathematician 🎓 born on April 30, 1777, in Brunswick, Germany.
+He is often called the “Prince of Mathematicians” because he made many important discoveries.
+Gauss loved numbers and worked on problems that helped shape math as we know it today.
+His work includes studies in algebra, number theory, and even astronomy! 🌌

 Read Less